nicklemmon/recipes/_recipes/pressure-cooker-korean-beef-tacos.md

 review:			5

 #=== Stuff for the Sidebar ===#
-cooktime:		1 hour
+cookTime:		1 hour
-numserved:		4
+numServed:		4
 source:			cookiesandcups.com

 #=== Stuff for the ingredients list ===#